mohitpai/journey-optimizer.en/help/using/offers/batch-delivery.md

 * **A dataset** in Adobe Experience Platform.
 This dataset will be used to store the decision result using the "ODE DecisionEvents" schema.
 Learn more in the [Datasets documentation](https://experienceleague.adobe.com/docs/experience-platform/catalog/datasets/overview.html).

-* **A segment** in Adobe Experience Platform.
-The segment should be evaluated and then updated.
-Learn how to update segment membership evaluation in the [Segmentation Service documentation](https://www.adobe.com/go/segmentation-overview-en)
+* **An audience** in Adobe Experience Platform.
+The audience should be evaluated and then updated.
+Learn how to update audience membership evaluation in the [Segmentation Service documentation](http://www.adobe.com/go/segmentation-overview-en)

     >[!NOTE]
     >
     >A batch job runs off of the profile snapshot that occurs once a day.
 Batch decisioning caps the frequency and always loads profiles from the most recent snapshot.
-Please expect to wait up to 24 hours after you create a segment before you try the batch decisioning API.
+Please expect to wait up to 24 hours after you create an audience before you try the batch decisioning API.

 * **A decision** in Adobe Journey Optimizer.
 [Learn how to create a decision](offer-activities/create-offer-activities.md)